The University of Minnesota offers several work-related opportunities, including college work-study, graduate assistantships, and research grants.

 Twin Cities Summer Work-Study Application

 Medical students are eligible to hold Graduate Assistantships as Research Assistants or Teaching Assistants.
 Students with a minimum of a 25 percent appointment, which equates to 10 hours per week, are eligible for remission of a portion of tuition.
 Learn more about how these assistantships work.

 Note: A Graduate Assistantship position could affect your loan eligibility.
 If you have a Graduate Assistantship, be sure to inform your financial aid counselor.
-Otherwise, you may be billed due to an over-award of financial aid.
+Otherwise, you may be billed due to a financial aid over-funded status.

 The University of Minnesota Foundation awards Medical Student Research Grants* to encourage an intensive research experience.

 - $3,000 grants open to all medical students in good standing who wish to engage in an independent research project for 8 - 12 weeks

 - Conducted during free or elective periods or during the summer